ripkwstas/cat55.github.io/discordbot/ReadMe.md

 Before you run the main.py make sure you have edited the file so you can see which commands they are feutured in it.
-First of all you need to add your own discordbot key
+First of all you need to add your own discordbot key at the end of the codeline !!!!